Redundancy – What to know

 A common question that often arises is what the difference between a solicitor and a barrister is, or if a solicitor needs a barrister, why don’t I just engage a barrister directly?

-As a side note, “Lawyer” and “Legal Practitioner” are both generic terms in Queensland for solicitors and barristers.
+As a side note, “lawyer” and “legal practitioner” are both generic terms in Queensland for solicitors and barristers.

-The three most dominant areas in law (commercial law, property law and wills and estates) virtually have no court attendance requirements.
+The three most dominant areas in law (commercial law, property law, and wills and estates) virtually have no court attendance requirements.
 These solicitors engage substantially in transactional work and other non-dispute work (buying and selling, mergers and acquisitions, drafting contracts or wills etc.).
 It is only in extremely complex and rare cases that these types of transactional matters require a barrister to give advice.

 The main types of solicitors that will engage barristers are criminal, litigation and family lawyers, and usually only if a trial is likely, if there are complex pleadings or issues, or if there is a lot of money at stake.

 In situations such as these, it may be important to have a team of lawyers.
-Just like O.J Simpson, or tobacco companies, or the government, or any big business, if the stakes are high enough, you don’t have just one lawyer working on your matter – you have a team.
+Just like O.J.
+Simpson, or tobacco companies, or the government, or any big business, if the stakes are high enough, you don’t have just one lawyer working on your matter – you have a team.
 Each individual in that team can usually contribute something meaningful to the process.

-Some solicitors excel at research, some at determining strategy, some at statutory or contractual interpretation, some are good in court and some are not – the list goes on.
+Some solicitors excel at research, some at determining strategy, some at statutory or contractual interpretation, some are good in court, and some are not – the list goes on.
 Just like a doctor might be able to do lots of things (even specialists), there might be benefits in having a team of doctors to solve complex issues (for example, on the TV series House).

-But teams working together is not a concept people fail to understand.
 There are hundreds of thousands of laws, evidence laws, procedural laws, unwritten laws, judge-made law, legislation, regulations, practice directions and much more.
 No single lawyer is likely to know even 1% of all of the laws.
 Because of this, solicitors tend to either be general practitioners (and refer away any complicated work) or they specialise in a particular area, for example, litigation and dispute resolution.

 Law is really no different to any other profession requiring complex reasoning skills, and just like every other matter, if complex enough, you may need a team.
 Usually, you will have a point of contact for your team, like a team leader or manager.
 That contact is usually a senior solicitor that will delegate work to other members of the team.
 In simple matters, that might be a more junior solicitor that confers with a senior solicitor from time to time on strategy and advice to reduce costs for the client.